MassTransit/MassTransit/docs/advanced/courier/activities.md

 }
 ```

 The *Activity* interface is generic with two arguments.
-The first argument specifies the activity’s input type and the second argument specifies the activity’s log type.
-In the example shown above, *DownloadImageArguments* is the input type and *DownloadImageLog* is the log type.
-Both arguments must be interface types so that the implementations can be dynamically created.
+The first parameter specifies the activity’s argument type and the second parameter specifies the activity’s log type.
+In the example shown above, *DownloadImageArguments* is the argument type and *DownloadImageLog* is the log type.
+Both parameters must be interface types so that the implementations can be dynamically created.

 ## Execute Activities

 An *Execute Activity* is an activity that only executes and does not support compensation.
-As such, the definition of a log type is not required.
+As such, the declaration of a log type is not required.

 ```csharp
 public class ValidateImageActivity :